tobysharp/hornet/docs/paper.md

 The above risks could be substantially mitigated by prioritizing a pure specification of consensus rules separate from its implementation.
 Such a spec would enable plaintext readability, LLM reasoning, full-coverage automated testing, and eventually formal verification.
 The end goal would be a formal proof that a given client is consensus-correct.

 ### 2.4 The Limitations of Formal Verification
 While the goal of formal provability for a client is desirable, it is not possible to do formal reasoning directly against the reference client today.
-Theorem provers like Coq work with small, constrained programs to compile and transform expression trees through a vast high-dimensional space.
+Theorem provers like Coq [11] work with small, constrained programs to compile and transform expression trees through a vast high-dimensional space.
 On the other hand, Bitcoin Core is a large, entangled imperative codebase with side effects, state mutation, and concurrency.

+### 2.5 Previous Work
+Previous attempts at specification have been limited in scope.
+BitML [8] focused on reasoning about Bitcoin contracts at the transaction level, while Simplicity [9] proposed a verifiable language for scripting.
+Informal community documentation efforts were short-lived and never reached executable semantics.

 ## 3. Specifying Consensus